 The law is specific about eligible relationships.
 Broadly, this will include:

 In some cases, where the deceased would have been entitled to make a claim themselves at the time of death, an accident claim can be made

 For example in cases of industrial disease such as Mesothelioma, it may not have been known that a person had died due to their previous asbestos exposure until the post mortem was carried out.
-In this scenario the three year limitation (time limit) may start from the date of the post mortem.
+In this scenario the three year limitation period (time limit) may start from the date of the post mortem.